 Foreign and local staff coordinated the shipment.
 A short-term team from Denver helped to load the trucks in Kathmandu, and some of their young men also came to help with the distribution.
 Prior liaison with district officials had already happened, and the chief district officer sent a police escort to help with the distribution.

 It took about two hours to organize and carry out the initial distribution.
 By that time it was getting dark, so the remaining stock was offloaded and turned over to the village leaders to be distributed in the coming days.

 The gratitude and enthusiasm the villagers showed as they picked up their rice and other food was obvious.
 Since our partner organization has been working in the area for several years, they already had established relationships with the local people and government officials.
 It was great to see the faith, commitment, enthusiasm, and teamwork they showed in grappling with all the problems and issues that need to be handled in an operation like this.

 It’s difficult to imagine the scope of the needs in many villages all across the hills and ranges.
 But we left this village group feeling that, for these communities at least, our work and effort had made a real difference.
 I am proud that CAMA and its supporters could be a part of that.
 We trust and pray that the life and hope we have in Jesus may be extended to many communities in Nepal.

 CAMA is currently evaluating how we can best serve those impacted by the earthquake in Nepal.
 We are grateful to partner with the organization mentioned above, and we recently learned of a similar opportunity with another like-minded organization.
-Beyond these effective partnerships we are seeking direction to know if we should send short- and/or long-term staff to Nepal.
-As we discern our next steps, you can follow our decisions and efforts in Nepal here.
+Beyond these effective partnerships, we are seeking direction to know if we should send short- and/or long-term staff to Nepal.